-Learning Objective Year Competency Interpret an audiogram and categorize the results according to type, degree, and configuration of hearing loss.
-2 PC Interpret the results of speech audiometry 2 PC Interpret a tympanogram and describe the various types of results and correlate with etiology of hearing loss.
-2 PC Understand the concept of masking.
-2 MK Understand the basic physics of sound 2 MK Observe the following test procedures: ocular motor testing, positional testing, caloric testing, rotational chair testing, posturography 2 PC Observe performance of the particle repositioning maneuver.
-2 PC Recognize the indications for performing tests for functional hearing loss and the interpretations of these tests.
+Learning Objective Year Competency Interpret an audiogram and categorize the results according to type, 2 PC degree, and configuration of hearing loss.
+Interpret the results of speech audiometry 2 PC 2 PC Interpret a tympanogram and describe the various types of results and correlate with etiology of hearing loss.
+2 Understand the concept of masking.
+MK 2 MK Understand the basic physics of sound Observe the following test procedures: ocular motor testing, positional 2 PC testing, caloric testing, rotational chair testing, posturography 2 Observe performance of the particle repositioning maneuver.
+PC Recognize the indications for performing tests for functional hearing loss 3 PC and the interpretations of these tests.
 3 PC Interpret acoustic reflex findings.
-3 PC Understand basic pharmacology of the auditory system.
-3 MK Knows the basic components of a hearing aid.
-3 MK Understand the anatomy and physiology of the vestibular system.
-3 MK
+3 Understand basic pharmacology of the auditory system.
+MK 3 Knows the basic components of a hearing aid.
+MK Understand the anatomy and physiology of the vestibular system.
+3 MK 3 Perform ocular motor studies, caloric testing and positional testing under PC supervision.
+PC Know the methods of testing neonatal and pediatric hearing loss.
+4 Know when and why a child is referred for other speech-language 4 SBP, PC services.
+Knows how to perform and interpret otoacoustic emission test procedures 4 PC for both diagnosis purposes and ototoxic monitoring.
+Understand the physiology and interpretation of auditory brainstem 4 MK response testing.

-Perform ocular motor studies, caloric testing and positional testing under supervision.
-3 PC Know the methods of testing neonatal and pediatric hearing loss.
-4 PC Know when and why a child is referred for other speech-language services.
-4 SBP, PC Knows how to perform and interpret otoacoustic emission test procedures for both diagnosis purposes and ototoxic monitoring.
-4 PC Understand the physiology and interpretation of auditory brainstem response testing.
-4 MK Know the tests and interpretation of test for evaluating retrocochlear lesions.
-4 PC Understand the concept of vestibular rehabilitation therapy.
-4 MK Knows the types of hearing aids, and the fitting indications for each type.
+Know the tests and interpretation of test for evaluating retrocochlear lesions.
+4 РС Understand the concept of vestibular rehabilitation therapy.
+4 МК Knows the types of hearing aids, and the fitting indications for each type.
 4 MK, PC Is aware of the types of assistive devices and the indications for use.
 4 PC Can order and interpret a Stenger test.
 4 PC Knows the concepts of early identification of hearing loss and the procedures of neonatal screening.
-5 MK Knows the principles of aural rehabilitation.
-5 MK Knows the basic components of a cochlear implant, candidate selection factors, and expected results.
+5 МК Knows the principles of aural rehabilitation.
+5 МК Knows the basic components of a cochlear implant, candidate selection factors, and expected results.
 5 MK, PC Can recognize central auditory processing disorders, and know when to refer for appropriate testing and understands the results of these tests.
 5 SBP, PC Successfully perform the particle repositioning maneuver.
 5 PC Be able to participate in the evaluation and management of patients in Balance Disorders/Falls Clinic.
 5 SBP, PC Knows and understand the appropriate test battery for ototoxic monitoring.
 5 MK